Bagging Peter Beagle

 Dreamed 2017/7/7 by Wayan

 I'm at a party at a big lonely house on a dry grassy hill somewhere north.
 The host is writer Peter S. Beagle!
 He's very old now; still energetic, but wobbly in a strange way.
 Really weird body language.
 Not drunk like the rest of us--something else.
-Side effect of some drug?
+The side effect of some drug?

 Does he hit me, do I push him away?
 I'm not clear, but somehow he falls backwards and hits his head and I feel to blame.
 He's out cold.
 Doesn't come to.
 Unconscious or dead?